What is the average Python developer salary, and how does it vary around the world and across different industries? Keep reading to find out.

 Next, let’s look at some estimates for how much you can hope to earn at different stages of your career.

 Entry-level Python developer salaries

 In general, entry-level roles pay less, that much is clear.
-Nevertheless, according to Glassdoor, even an entry-level Python developer in the US can expect to start on about $44K.
-As your experience grows (up to about three years) this can rise to an average of $66K.
+Nevertheless, according to Glassdoor, even an entry-level Python developer in the U.S. can expect to start on about $80K.
 As you complete a growing number of successful projects, your salary will rise.

 Of course, Python skills aren’t the only thing your job will require.
 As you become comfortable in the role, you should aim to develop additional skills like problem-solving, communication, and how to integrate Python applications with various different software architectures.

 According to Glassdoor, a Python developer in the U.S. with 4-6 years of experience can earn an average of $100K.
 To maximize your earnings likely means specializing in an area where Python is commonly used.
 This might be something like data analytics, data engineering, or machine learning (or a combination of these).